 Plant Tissue Testing

-To assess the suitability of current management practices over time, adjusting existing fertiliser programs if necessary to ensure optimum yields are achieved.
+- Monitor current management practices over time and adjust existing fertiliser programs to ensure optimum yields are achieved.

-Ensure that you have a number of leaves or a minimum of 30 grams of oven dry material per sample in each paper bag.
+Ensure that you have a number of plant tissue leaves or a minimum of 10 grams of oven dry plant tissue material per sample in each paper bag.
 A large handful of threshed grain/seeds in a ziplock bag is sufficient.

 Attn: Sample Preparation